-Contingent liabilities and commitments 30
+30 Contingent liabilities and commitments

+Legal proceedings

-Legal proceedings The Group in the ordinary course of business is presently involved in several litigations but there are three major litigation suits, while a provision for litigation amounting to N535million (2019: N535million), the Board of the Commission are of the opinion that no material adverse outcome will result therefrom, Note 25.
+The Group is presently involved in several litigations but there are three major litigation suits, for which provisions has been made amounting to N535million (2020: N535million), see Note 25.
+The Board of the Commission are of the opinion that no material adverse outcome will result therefrom.